abhishekgadge0/House_Price_Estimation--MedTourEasy/README.md

-# Regression Analysis with Streamlit Interface
+# House Price Estimation Model

 ## Introduction
-This data science project involves a regression task where I achieved a good RMSE score and developed a user interface using Streamlit.
-The project demonstrates the application of machine learning techniques to solve regression problems and provides an interactive platform for users to explore the results.
+This data science project involves a regression task where I performed data analysis, plotted a graph on Price vs. Condition of houses, built three different regression models, achieved a good RMSE score, and developed a user interface using Streamlit.
+The project demonstrates the use of data analysis, application of machine learning techniques to solve regression problems, and provides an interactive platform for users to explore the results.

 ## Project Goals
-- Perform a regression analysis to predict target variables.
-- Achieve a good RMSE score through model optimization.
-- Develop an interactive user interface using Streamlit.
+- Collect data.
 - Implement comprehensive data cleaning and preprocessing.
+- Analyze the data and build visualizations to present to stakeholders.
 - Conduct exploratory data analysis (EDA).
 - Deploy multiple machine learning models for comparison and evaluation.
+- Perform regression analysis to predict target variables.
+- Achieve a good RMSE score through model optimization.
+- Develop an interactive user interface using Streamlit.

 ## Methodology
 - **Data Exploration and Preprocessing:** Analyze, clean, and preprocess the dataset to prepare it for modeling.